libgdx/gdx-pay/README.md

-This project aims to provide a common API for InApp purchasing across supported platforms.
+This project aims to provide a **cross-platform API for InApp purchasing**.
 The gdx-pay project is a libGDX extension.

 ### Getting Started

-The purchasing API comes in two part.
+The purchasing API comes in two parts.

 * **Client-Side API**: This is what is integrated into your game or application and will handle the purchase flow for the application.

 * **Server-Side API (optional)**: If you have a server running and would like to do a purchase verification on your server, you can use the API to verify purchases sent to your server.
-The server-side API is optional to use.

 #### Client-Side API